 A Natural Language Interface for Directing Virtual Character Performances

-XR Network+ is supporting a collaboration between researchers at Cardiff University and creative innovation studio, Sugar Creative to develop a natural language interface for directing virtual character performances.
+XR Network+ has supported a collaboration between researchers at Cardiff University and involving experts from Bournemouth University, Buckinghamshire New University and Media Cymru Innovation Space alongside industry partners from Megaverse.
+Together, they’ve developed a fully functional natural language interface for directing virtual character performances.

 Image credit to Yipeng Qin.